-Now on to the master bathroom, which is a bit of a mess at the moment, but still manages to get us excited.
+Now on to the en-suite bathroom, which is a bit of a mess at the moment, but still manages to get us excited.
 We’re taking this as our chance to do that luxe & light, hotel-like bathroom that I’m not sure we’ll ever have the space to execute in our own home.
 So we’ve chosen lots of tone-on-tone whites and grays with a few unexpected hits of color – some of which we’ll reveal today, and some that’ll come in later with art/accessories.
-Of course we went for a big freestanding tub that’s probably a pipe dream (plumbing pun!) for our own master bathroom.
+Of course we went for a big freestanding tub that’s probably a pipe dream (plumbing pun!) for our own bathroom.
 You should see Sherry look at this thing lustily.

 Since we couldn’t just leave the room totally colorless, we did a nice big plane of spa-like color on the back wall of the shower, which is still semi-floorless, totally doorless, and inexplicably has a mirror leaning in it at the moment.